pivnya/pivnya.github.io/content/contacts.md

 * You will never find me on *-eugh-* **Reddit**.
 * I will never, ever create an account on **Meta's** platform -- **Instagram**, **Snapchat**, or any other nest for bug-people they will come up with. **NO**.
-* TikTok.
-No. Funny story -- I once decided to create a TikTok account; however, after registration, I was immediately banned.
+* **TikTok**.
+No. Funny story -- I once decided to create a **TikTok** account; however, after registration, I was immediately banned.
 I guess I should thank God, the universe, or the Übermensch.

 ___
 All the information on where or how to find me is linked on this site **ο(=•ω＜=)ρ⌒☆**